-More on Aasta Hansteen (1824-1908)
+More on Aasta Hansteen

 Maleri: Marie Hauge / Drammen museum) Kilde. http://www.historieboka.no/

+Hansteen was an early feminist lay theologian, painter and writer and a pioneer in the women’s suffrage movement in Norway.
 The daughter of Christoffer Hansteen, a prominent professor of astronomy and geophysics at the University of Oslo, Aasta Hansteen received her art education in Copenhagen and Düsseldorf.
 In 1850 she exhibited her works at the World’s Fair in Paris, and in 1862 she was the first woman to have a book published in “nynorsk” about Norwegian dialects and customs, Skrift og Umskrift i Landsmaalet.
 In 1878 she wrote Woman Created in the Image of God, based on her own self-arranged public lectures in the years 1876-78 in Oslo, Trondheim and Copenhagen.
 In this and future publications she fiercely opposed traditional theological views of women and critiqued Biblical authors for having denigrated women both spiritually and humanly by regarding her a second class person in rank and quality.